 ACCOBAMS has agreed to develop Conservation Management Plans (CMPs) for species/populations within its region following an agreed approach and template (Resolution 6.21).
 This CMP is a framework to stimulate and guide the conservation of the relatively poorly known Risso's dolphin found in the Mediterranean.
-The 'Mediterranean subpopulation' is classified as Data Deficient (Gaspari and Natoli, 2012).
+The 'Mediterranean subpopulation' was classified as Data Deficient (Gaspari and Natoli, 2012) and the still in revision new assessment for the re-evaluation launched in 2021 should give another status for the species as some knew knowledge have been brought up.
 Like all CMPs, it is intended as a living document and it will be re-evaluated and updated regularly (see section 7.3).